Are Target Date Mutual Funds the Holy Grail for Investors?

 One of the problems with target retirement funds is that they appear to be a simple, complete, and ready-made retirement investment solution that does not require a great deal of thought.
 The date and the word retirement in the fund names say it all, and this seems to absolve an investor of really understanding how they should be investing for retirement.

-Ask Yourself These Questions Before Investing In a Target Date Retirement Fund
+Ask Yourself 3 Questions Before Investing In a Target Date Retirement Fund

 #1: Will your need for higher investment returns and your tolerance for investment risk both decline as you age over your working career and into retirement?